du82/unfathoming/content/blog/2024/the-tragedy-of-discord.md

 Those that have attempted to reverse engineer and re-implement the Discord technology stack in an open-source way have been hit with legal notices.
 Just look at what they did to Fosscord and other projects that are re-implementations of their specification.

 ## Server operators are powerless
 As a server operator, you are powerless against the platform.
 You have no say in what features they decide to add or remove, and what other things they do.
-There have been instances where Discord have purposely made the platform worse for some users as an April Fools joke.
+There have been instances where Discord have purposely made the platform worse for some users as an April Fools joke{% sidenote "Like the time they tried to force light mode on users for a day", "note1" %}.
 Is that the kind of platform you want to rely on?

 ## Moderators have no say
 When the company introduces new features, they are typically Nitro (their 10 dollar monthly subscription) exclusive, or severely limited unless you pay.
 To access some of these features, your community must be paying for Nitro in order to get “Boosts” which can be used to make your server significantly more useful to everyone.
 The main problem?
 This collectively costs 140 dollars per month for the highest tier, and it is on a per-server basis.
 Every server that wants a decent experience must expect their members to collectively cough up $140 a month.